coreos/rpm-ostree/docs/ex-replace.md

 For this example, we will replace the kernel shipped as part of the base image in Fedora CoreOS with the one provided by the [Vanilla Kernel Repositories].
-This is something usefull for example if you want to try reproduciong a bug on a recent vanilla Linux kernel to make sure this is not something coming from a Fedora specific patch.
+This is something useful for example if you want to try reproducing a bug on a recent vanilla Linux kernel to make sure this is not something coming from a Fedora specific patch.